 When you arrive by bus in Chiquila everyone warns you to keep your belongings close and within your sight.
 Probably for a reason, but when I traveled to Isla Holbox the streets of Chiquila looked extremely quiet.
 I took several pictures with my big camera and asked around for information for this Isla Holbox travel blog without being bothered at all.
 Anyway you have been warned!

-In my travel to Yucatan blog I advice travelers to take ADO busses as this is the most tourist friendly bus company.
+In Yucatan Peninsula travel blog I advice travelers to take ADO busses as this is the most tourist friendly bus company.
 My bus from Cancun to Chiquila was with Oriente and they overbooked the bus.
 There was one guy who had no seat and had to sit on the ground for 3,5 hours.
 On top of that the Orient bus stopped multiple times to pick up and drop off locals.